 Article 42.
-Expedited preservation of stored [computer data] [digital information]
+International cooperation for the purpose of expedited preservation of stored electronic data

-1. A State Party may request another State Party to order or otherwise obtain the expeditious preservation of data stored by means of [a computer system] [an information and communications technology device], located within the territory of that other State Party and in respect of which the requesting State Party intends to submit a request for mutual legal assistance in the search or similar access, seizure or similar securing, or disclosure of the data.

-2. A request for preservation made under paragraph 1 shall specify:

-(a) The authority seeking the preservation;

-(b) The offence that is the subject of an investigation or judicial proceedings and a brief summary of the related facts;

-(c) The stored [computer data] [digital information] to be preserved and their relationship to the offence;
+- 1. A State Party may request another State Party to order or otherwise obtain, in accordance with article 25 of this Convention, the expeditious preservation of electronic data stored by means of an information and communications technology system located within the territory of that other State Party, and in respect of which the requesting State Party intends to submit a request for mutual legal assistance in the search or similar access, seizure or similar securing, or disclosure of the electronic data. [agreed ad referendum] - 2.
+The requesting State Party may use the 24/7 network provided for in article 41 of this Convention to seek information concerning the location of the electronic data stored by means of an information and communications technology system and, as appropriate, information about the location of the service provider. [agreed ad referendum] - 3.
+A request for preservation made under paragraph 1 of this article shall specify: - (a) The authority seeking the preservation; - (b) The offence that is the subject of a criminal investigation, prosecution or judicial proceeding and a brief summary of the related facts; - (c) The stored electronic data to be preserved and their relationship to the offence;

-(d) Any available information identifying the custodian of the stored [computer data] [digital information] or the location of the [computer system] [information and communications technology device];

-(e) The necessity of the preservation;

-(f) That the requesting State Party intends to submit a request for mutual legal assistance in the search or similar access, seizure or similar securing, or disclosure of the stored [computer data] [digital information];

-(g) As appropriate, the need to keep the request for preservation confidential and not to notify the user.
+- (d) Any available information identifying the custodian of the stored electronic data or the location of the information and communications technology system; - (e) The necessity of the preservation; - (f) That the requesting State Party intends to submit a request for mutual legal assistance in the search or similar access, seizure or similar securing, or disclosure of the stored electronic data; - (g) As appropriate, the need to keep the request for preservation confidential and not to notify the user.